07/15/2012 The 2012 Light at the End of the Tunnel Marathon

 Our plan today was to camp at Joe Lake but we didn't leave the trailhead until 6:50PM so we made it only just to the far side of the big avalanche fan about three miles in.
 There's a trail across it now unlike when I was there back in 2009.
 It was warm today, close to 80F, but the valley was all in shade by the time we started out.
 The air was comfortable; the only remnant of the heat of the day was the warmth radiating from the cast concrete restroom at the trailhead.
 There seemed to be more bird activity than I remembered - leaves rustling in the bushes, as in the poplars at home, hinting at the tide of warblers passing for the most part invisibly in their fall migration.
 I've been missing the migration, absorbed in cutting and polishing rocks, this fall.
 David, waiting for me, watched a junco catch a flying moth and observed that the moth's erratic flight didn't seem to help it evade its predator.
 As we walked we wondered what moths gained by their irregular flight and I speculated that perhaps it helped them trace the path of a diffuse stream of pheremones back to a potential mate.

 We reached the actual trail after a half hour of walking on paved path and gravel roads.
 We crossed the avalanche fan at dusk.
 My revised goal was to camp beyond the fan so we dug out our headlamps at the entrance to the woods on the far side and hiked a few more minutes until we came across a level spot.
 We laid out our pads and sleeping bags in a small grove of big tress at the foot of another avalance chute, though we couldn't see that until morning.
-In the quiet darkness we ate the potatoes and seasoned tofu that Swee had fixed for our supper.
+In the quiet darkness we ate the potatoes and seasoned tofu that Susan had fixed for our supper.
 Having spent most of the afternoon eating lunch, I was surprised at how hungry I was.
 The tofu was particularly tasty.
 We went directly to bed but it took a while to settle down to sleep.
 My mind seemed a bit giddy.
 From my sleeping bag I took a few photos of the trees towering overhead, using my flashlight to illuminate them while David coached me on camera settings.
 Lulled by the white noise of the stream 50' away I fell asleep sometime after 22:20 by my watch.

 09/07/2012 route from Joe Lake